adamakiva/movie-reservation-system/server/README.md

 - **`npm run check-cir-deps`** - Check for any circular dependencies
 - **`npm run check-licenses`** - Check all packages licenses
 - **`npm run build`** - Transpile typescript to javascript

+---

+## Development notes

+### Tests

+Testing a full integration test for commutating with the worker is not possible.
+The reason is that the returned message will always arrive to the real server and can't be mocked.
+So what we have are test for sending and handling the response without tests which follow the entire path